gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 location.</p>

-In addition to referencing an external XML configuration file, you can also specify [vmware-gemfire-short-name] System [properties](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-gemfire_properties.html) that use any of Spring's `Properties` support features.
+In addition to referencing an external XML configuration file, you can also specify GemFire System [properties](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-gemfire_properties.html) that use any of Spring's `Properties` support features.

 For example, you can use the `properties` element defined in the `util`